wagerfield/tryz/packages/tryz/spec.md

 ## Introduction

-`tryrun` provides type-safe error handling and dependency injection through a familiar `Promise`-like interface called a `Program`.
+`tryz` provides type-safe error handling and dependency injection through a familiar `Promise`-like interface called a `Program`.
 Programs are lazy computations that track:

 - `T` — the success value type
 - `E` — possible error type